By Jill Wilson, IBCLC

 Having your little one looked at by their pediatrician can be helpful as well.
 This could rule out any medical conditions that might be contributing to a nursing strike.

-When trying to manage a nursing strike, don’t forget to feed the baby.
+When trying to manage a breastfeeding strike, don’t forget to feed the baby.
 Offering pumped milk via other methods will ensure baby is getting the nutrition he or she needs.
 Expressed milk can be given via cup for babies 6 months or older or syringe, dropper, or spoon for younger babies.
 It may be a good idea to limit pacifier use while a baby is going through a nursing strike, as they may be more inclined to go back to the breast to satisfy their sucking needs.